 - a.
 What is the average turnaround time for these processes with the FCFS scheduling algorithm? - b.
 What is the average turnaround time for these processes with the SJF scheduling algorithm? - c.
 The SJF algorithm is supposed to improve performance, but notice that we chose to run process P_1 at time 0 because we did not know that two shorter processes would arrive soon.
-Compute what the average turnaround time will be if the CPU is left idle for the first
+Compute what the average turnaround time will be if the CPU is left idle for the first 1 unit and then SJF scheduling is used.
+Remember that processes P_1 and P_2 are waiting during this idle time, so their waiting time may increase.
+This algorithm could be known as future-knowledge scheduling.

-14 Chapter 5 CPU Scheduling
+16 Chapter 6 CPU Scheduling